 I went on one of her on-site sketch tours to Hong Kong and Japan in 1984.
 She organized others to Brazil.

-After the trip, we had a party at (the photographer) studio.
-It was fun.
+After the trip, we had a party at studio of a photographer whose name escapes me.
+It was fun, really!
 I introduced her to my mother and youngest sister.
-People had their portfolio of work they did on the trip plus other work that was created since.
+People had their portfolio of what they created on the trip plus other work that was created since.
 Artists of all different levels of skill came.
 Architects left their offices for the short time to enjoy experiencing and seeing how to draw in another part of the world.

 Cat Street, Hong Kong by Alison L. Williams Hill